 Siemens' commitment to sustainability is widely recognized in numerous, significant ratings and rankings.
 To us, this recognition is both a reconfirmation of our sustainability strategy as well as a standard to which we aspire in our further development.

 Siemens is a member of the DJSI World Index of RobecoSAM/Dow Jones Sustainability Indices for the 17th consecutive year and hence one of the most sustainable companies in our industry.

-The Dow Jones Sustainability Indices (DJSI) launched in 1999, are the most renowned are a family of indices evaluating the sustainability performance of the largest 2,500 companies listed on the Dow Jones Global Total Stock Market Index.
+The Dow Jones Sustainability Indices (DJSI) launched in 1999, are the most recognized indices evaluating the sustainability performance of the largest 2,500 companies listed on the Dow Jones Global Total Stock Market Index.

 CDP is a not-for-profit that runs the global disclosure system for investors, companies, cities, states and regions to manage their environmental impacts.

 Financial Times Stock Exchange (FTSE) included Siemens in its FTSE4Good series.
 FTSE4Good is designed to identify companies that demonstrate strong Environmental, Social and Governance (ESG) practices, measured against globally recognized standards.